cyclus/cyclus.github.com/source/module/dbtypes.rst

 ==============

 Here is a listing of all supported data types that the various backends have implemented, by cyclus version number.
+If your agents need a type that is not yet supported, please let us know and we'll get to it as soon as possible!

 **Description of fields:**